adam-versed/agentic-ide-toolbox/coding-tasks/debug.md

 ON_ISSUE_REVIEW: |

-- RUN a [GLOBAL_TEST_COMMAND] = use TEST_COMMAND over BUILD_COMMAND if present
-- ANALYSE and select active issue from the failures - PRIORITIZE 'Critical' first, then 'High', 'Medium', and 'Low' priority
+- ANALYSE the issue shared by the user
+- ANALYSE the codebase for context related to the issue
 - SUMMARIZE selected issue description and required resolution criteria

 ON_ISSUE_ACTIVE: |

 - UPDATE active issue:
-  - Create a [LOCALISED_TEST_COMMAND] that only runs the test producing the active issue
+  - Create a [REPRODUCTION_PROCESS] that reproduces the failure, whether that's running a test, script or process
-- VERIFY debugging approach:
-  - CHECK for existence of a `technical-approach.md` document and review it if found
-  - CHECK existing codebase to understand current state and context of the issue
 - INVESTIGATE following systematic approach:
   - Reflect on up to 5 different possible sources of the problem
   - Distill those down to 1-2 most likely sources